BIGJRA/BIGJRA.github.io/rejuv.md

 and water surface will decimate your entire team.
 And it has 3 shields.
 If you have anything with Thunder, it hits 100% of the time and may be the best tool you have to take it out.
-I managed to win this thing on my Fire Monotype, so I’m sure you will eventually find a way.
+I managed to win this thing on my Fire Monotype, so I'm sure you will eventually find a way.

 After winning, Madelis will give you the *HQ Railnet Key*.

 ### Entering the Mountain (Gave It Away Route)

 Head back to the room Aelita was in, then follow Tommen out.
-After a brief cutscene, you’ll be back in Sheridan.
+After a brief cutscene, you'll be back in Sheridan.

-Return to Teila Resort, and enter Tesla’s Villa.
+Return to Teila Resort, and enter Tesla's Villa.
 Head upstairs and talk to Valarie and Venam.
 Accept the fast travel.
 Head all the way up.
 After a conversation, enter the door.

 Talk to Venam up from here.
 Then, head up the ladder to 1F and head right.
-You’ll get the *Emotion Powder.*
+You'll get the *Emotion Powder.*

 Head to the upper left and go up the ladder.
 Beat the Xen scientist here and activate the Fire Source Crystal!
 Then, take the ladder here at the bottom.
 Activate the Ice Crystal here.

-Head down the left ladder from the entrance, and you’ll notice the Chamber of Awakening is now open. and enter the Chamber of Awakening at the top that is now open.
+Head down the left ladder from the entrance, and you'll notice the Chamber of Awakening is now open. and enter the Chamber of Awakening at the top that is now open.
 Talk with Venam here then head up.

 We get to choose whether or not we are going to save Amber.
-You don’t have to, but if you choose not to, characters will hate you and you will not get the karma.
+You don't have to, but if you choose not to, characters will hate you and you will not get the karma.
 If you choose to do so, read the saving Amber section below.
 If not, skip ahead to the convergence section.